Clemson star Sammy Watkins arrested on drug charges by university police

 The pills are commonly used to treat ADHD but are banned by the NCAA without a perscription.

 Watkins was held by city police.

 Both chargers are misdemeanors and Watkins was released on a $1,620 bond Friday.

 “I made a mistake last night and I am truly sorry for my actions,” Watkins said.
 “I let the team down, the coaches down and this University down.
 I will learn from this.
 I will accept any discipline Coach Swinney and the University issues.”

-Swinney indicated there will be discipline for Watkins, whose status figures to be in jeopardy for Clemson’s season opener against Auburn in the Georgia Dome in September.
+Swinney indicated there will be discipline for Watkins, whose status figures to now be in jeopardy for Clemson’s season-opener against Auburn in the Georgia Dome in September.